-The majority of students, across all phases, have positive attitudes towards their learning.
-The majority of students across all phases, dependent on their age and stage of development, can work independently for varying periods of time without supervision.
-Due to a recent outbreak of COVID-19, remote learning has been reintroduced, hence in some lessons, there is hybrid learning.
-The majority of students know what they are learning but do not always follow guidance when it is provided.
-Students are not provided with enough opportunities to challenge themselves or take responsibility for their own learning, such as hypothesizing and testing their ideas in science.

-Students work collaboratively together in pairs and groups, within break out rooms, discussing, debating, and communicating their learning to their peers.
-However, a minority of students are not consistently given the opportunity to acquire confidence in speaking at length, to express their own ideas, opinions and understanding.
-For example, when teaching becomes more formal in the upper phases of the school, students, including those finding tasks more difficult, often work individually on computer tasks, without the opportunity to break out in collaboration activities to discuss concepts and build understanding.
-Consequently, a minority of students are not actively engaged in the learning.
-Students regularly make connections between areas of learning and to their own lives.
-For instance, in a Grade 6 English lesson, students wrote an autobiography.
-In Grade 8, students applied their persuasive writing skills to justify why prayer spaces should be provided within the school.
-In a Grade 4, social studies lesson, students can define key words relating to personal finances and understand the choices people make about how to spend their money.
-In science, students go on a virtual tour of Toronto Zoo to find out about the habitats of the different animals.
-In mathematics, students link their understanding of trigonometry to features within their own homes.
+1.3 Students' Learning skills

+Internal Evaluations Elements External Evaluations

+1.3.1 The majority of students, acros

+phases, have positive attitudes towards their learning.
+The maj

+Engagement and responsibility of students across all phases,

+1.3.2 dependent on their age and st

+Interactions, collaboration, of development, can work independently for varying perio

+communication time without supervision.
+Due t

+1.3.3 recent outbreak of COVID-19,

+Application and connections remote learning has been re- introduced, hence in some less

+Application and connections there is hybrid learning.
+The mo

+1.3.4 of students know what they ar

+Innovation, enterprise, enquiry, researc h, learning but do not always follo

+critical thinking, use of I.T. guidance when it is provided.
+Students are not provided with

+enough opportunities to challe

+themselves or take responsibili

+their own learning, such as hypothesizing and testing their

+in science.

+Students work collaboratively

+together in pairs and groups, w break out rooms, discussing,

+debating, and communicating

+learning to their peers.
+Howeve

+minority of students are not consistently given the opportu

+to acquire confidence in speak

+at length, to express their own

+ideas, opinions and understand For example, when teaching

+becomes more formal in the up

+phases of the school, students

+including those finding tasks m

+difficult, often work individually computer tasks, without the

+opportunity to break out in

+collaboration activities to discu

+concepts and build understand Consequently, a minority of

+students are not actively enga

+in the learning.
+Students regula

+make connections between an of learning and to their own live

+instance, in a Grade 6 English

+lesson, students wrote an

+autobiography.
+In Grade 8, stur

+applied their persuasive writing to justify why prayer spaces sh

+be provided within the school.

+Grade 4, social studies lesson,

+students can define key words relating to personal finances a

+understand the choices people